GeForce RTX 40 series: RTX 4080

 The RTX 4080 received more mixed reviews when compared to the RTX 4090.
 TechSpot gave the RTX 4080 score of 80/100.
 Antony Leather of Forbes found that the RTX 4080 consistently performed better than the RTX 3090 Ti.
 The GPU's power efficiency was positively received with Digital Trends finding that the GPU had an average power draw of 271W despite its rated 320W TDP.

 The RTX 4080's $1199 price received criticism for its dramatic increase from that of the RTX 3080.
 In his review for RockPaperShotgun, James Archer wrote that the RTX 4080 "produces sizeable gains on the RTX 3080, though they're not exactly proportional to the price rise".
 In another critique, RockPaperShotgun highlighted that AIB models can significantly exceed the base $1199 Founders Edition price, creating further value considerations.
 The Asus ROG Strix AIB model they reviewed came in at $1550 which is $50 less than the RTX 4090 Founders Edition.
 Tom Warren of The Verge recommended waiting to see what AMD could deliver in performance and value with their RDNA 3 GPUs.
 AMD's direct competitor, the Radeon RX 7900 XTX, comes in at $999 compared to the $1199 price of the RTX 4080.

 The RTX 4080 received criticism for reusing the RTX 4090's massive 4-slot coolers which are not required to cool the RTX 4080's 320W TDP.
 A smaller cooler would have been sufficient.
 The RTX 3080 and RTX 3080 Ti with their respective 320W and 350W TDPs maintained 2-slot coolers while the 320W RTX 4080 has a 3-slot cooler on the Founders Edition and 4-slots on many AIB models.

-It was reported that RTX 4080 sales were weak compared to the RTX 4090, which had sold out during its launch a month earlier.
-The global cost of living crisis and the RTX 4080's generational pricing increase have been suggested as contributing factors for poor sales numbers.
+It was reported that RTX 4080 sales were quite weak compared to the RTX 4090, which had shockingly sold out during its launch a month earlier.
+The global cost of living crisis and the RTX 4080's generational pricing increase have been suggested as major contributing factors for poor sales numbers.